rb2kGit/sql-projects/README.md

 # sql-projects
-A repository of sql based projects or projects that heavily utilize sql.
+A repository of Oracle sql based projects or projects that heavily utilize sql.